 For the past several years, the UAAP has provided funding support to eligible MIT undergraduates interested in conducting summer research projects in international settings.
 The UAAP is committed to supporting student involvement in IROP through financial and advising support.

 Interested in conducting research in Hong Kong this summer?
-Check back later this fall for more details on the Summer 2015 MIT-HKUST Undergraduate Research Exchange.
+Check out the Summer 2015 MIT-HKUST Undergraduate Research Exchange.

 To be approved for IROP, students must ensure the following: